 This plan was approved by the New Zealand Conservation Authority on this 21st day of December 2001.

 In April 2014, the New Zealand Conservation Authority approved an amendment to the plan focusing on access to the Franz Josef Glacier Kä Roimata o Hine Hukatere and Fox Glacier Te Moeka o Tuawe.
 This change was required to ensure safe public access to these Icon Destinations due to the glaciers advancing and receding.
 When the plan was approved in 2001 the dramatic rate of glacier retreat and consequent problems of access to/or onto the glaciers was not anticipated.
 Changes in policy for Aircraft Access, Road Access, Vehicle Use and Glacier Guiding have been changed in the plan.
 Additionally Maps 4 and 4A, Aircraft Landing Sites, have been updated to reflect these changes.
-The amendments (each page displayed in underlined tracked changes) were made following the standard consultation process set out in section 47 of the National Parks Act 1980 and took effect on 9 April 2014.
-They will remain operative for the life of the plan.
+The amendments were made following the standard consultation process set out in section 47 of the National Parks Act 1980 and took effect on 9 April 2014.

 Viewing files on this page